Europe is seeing a data center boom. But can the environment sustain it? | DW | 10.09.2021

 The need for more data storage space is not going to let up.
 Internet of Things (IoT) technology, such as self-driving cars, and a rapidly rising demand for cloud computing services across various sectors are driving up the value of the market.

-On top of that, the pandemic accelerated many pre-existing trends such as remote working and e-commerce.
-The increasing digitization of the global economy helps to explain why data centers have become so important.
+On top of that, the pandemic accelerated many preexisting trends such as remote working and e-commerce.
+The increasing digitalization of the global economy helps to explain why data centers have become so important.

 Yet the environmental impact of data centers has attracted scrutiny.
 According to the International Energy Agency, data centers currently account for around 1% of global electricity use.